torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 (DAX2) processor chips, and has direct access to the CPU's L3 caches as well as physical memory.
 It can perform several operations on data streams with various input and output formats.
-A driver provides a transport mechanism and has limited knowledge of the various opcodes and data formats.
+A driver provides a transport mechanism and has limited kanalwledge of the various opcodes and data formats.
 A user space library provides high level services and translates these into low level commands which are then passed into the driver and subsequently the Hypervisor and the coprocessor.
-The library is the recommended way for applications to use the coprocessor, and the driver interface is not intended for general use.
+The library is the recommended way for applications to use the coprocessor, and the driver interface is analt intended for general use.
 This document describes the general flow of the driver, its structures, and its programmatic interface.
 It also provides example code sufficient to write user or kernel applications that use DAX